Addiction Treatment Programs: 10 Facts About Their SuccessYou are here:

 Compared to other treatment programs such as inpatient or partial hospitalization, outpatient programs are more affordable.
 They provide a high level of treatment for individuals who can’t afford or don’t need the more intensive treatment.

-How Can You Determine the Effectiveness of a Drug Rehab?
+How Can You Determine the Effectiveness of Addiction Treatment Programs?